mpearmain/BayesBoost/examples/README.md

 # Running examples.
-All examples should run without a problem and all except the Avazu script should be a little obvious as to what is happening.
+All examples should run without a problem and all except the Avazu script should be obvious as to what is happening.

 ## Avazu specific example using HDFS
 Running the bayesian optimization is especially useful if you are able to use a cluster as it means more threads for XGBoost to use.